KyteProject/PomoGo/README.md

 Download the latest version from the [releases page](https://github.com/KyteProject/pomogohard/releases).

-PomoGoHard is available for Windows, macOS, and Linux.
+PomoGo is available for Windows, macOS, and Linux.

 ## Roadmap
  * Stuff